-Wireless Band: | Select 2.4GHz from the drop-down menu.
+Wireless Band: Select either 2.4GHz or 5GHz from the

+drop-down menu.

 Mode: Select Access Point from the drop-down menu.
 The other three choices are WDS with

 AP, WDS, and Wireless Client.

 (SSID):

 Network Name | Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
 The SSID can be up to 32 characters and is case-sensitive.